The Gershwins' Porgy and Bess

 Porgy and Bess (2006), first studio cast recording directly based on the original 1935 production of George Gershwin's opera Porgy and Bess.
+The music used for this was compiled through research by John Mauceri who also conducted the musical forces for the recording.

 This studio recording originated as several semi-staged performances which took place on February 24 and 25, 2006 at the Tennessee Performing Arts Center in Nashville, with Alvy Powell as Porgy, Marquita Lister as Bess, Nicole Cabell as Clara and Robert Mack as Sportin' Life.
-The Nashville Symphony Orchestra was conducted by John Mauceri.
+The Nashville Symphony Orchestra was conducted by Mauceri.
 The recording incorporates changes Gershwin made to his original score after its first publication, which were not discovered until 1987.